DCC-EX/dcc-ex.github.io/docs/reference/hardware/decoder-notes.rst

 Have a link to "Programming Mobile decoders, aka.
 Reading and Writing CVs" and write that document

 ..
-Todo:: LOW - Finish this page -  Decoder Notes
+Todo:: LOW - Hardware - Finish this page -  Decoder Notes